Top Ten "Fathers" of Rock & Roll

 19 Ray Charles Ray Charles Robinson, professionally known as Ray Charles, was an American singer, songwriter, musician, and composer.

-20 The Beatles The Beatles were an English pop rock band formed in Liverpool in 1960.
-The members consisted of John Lennon, Paul McCartney, George Harrison and Ringo Starr.
-They were soon known as the foremost and most influential act of rock era.
-Rooted in skiffle, beat, and 1950s rock and roll, the Beatles later... read more
+20 The Beatles The Beatles were an English rock band formed in Liverpool in 1960.
+The group comprised John Lennon, Paul McCartney, George Harrison, and Ringo Starr.
+They are regarded as the most influential band of all time and were integral to the development of the 1960s counterculture and the recognition of popular... read more

-It's stunning to me when some naive gen z folks fail to recognize how original The Beatles were.
-This band set a new standard for rock that kicked off 30 yrs of what is now called: "classic rock".
+It's stunning to me when some naive Gen Z folks fail to recognize how original The Beatles were.
+This band set a new standard for rock that kicked off 30 years of what is now called "classic rock."
 They were the first of a revolutionary musical generation.
-No other band, or musician (ALL original music) has influenced our culture the way The Beatles did.
+No other band or musician (all original music) has influenced our culture the way The Beatles did.

 21 Ike Turner Izear Luster "Ike" Turner, Jr. was an American musician, bandleader, songwriter, arranger, talent scout, and record producer.